 The Bank recorded the shares remaining in the trust as treasury stock under net assets, at the book value in the trust (excluding incidental expenses).
-The book value and the number of said shares of treasury stock, as of March 31, 2018, were ¥401 million and 315 thousand shares, respectively.
+The book value and the number of said shares of treasury stock, as of March 31, 2019, were ¥379 million and 298 thousand shares, respectively.

-(Transactions for Delivery of the Bank's Shares, etc. to its Management Employees in the Investment Division through Trusts)
+(Transactions for Delivery of the Bank's Shares to its Management Employees in the Investment Division through Trusts)

-Effective from the fiscal year ended March 31, 2018, the Bank introduced an employee stock ownership plan using a trust for the Bank's management employees in the Investment Division.
+The Bank introduced an employee stock ownership plan using a trust for the Bank's management employees in the Investment Division.